Insertion in constructed normal numbers: Free insertion

-The construction traverses the Eulerian cycle for $[v]$ in $G_A(n,k)$ and, in each section it inserts the petal for the chosen vertex, immediately after it.
-The result is $(3,2)$-perfect necklace $[\widehat v]$ over alphabet $\widehat A$.
-It satisfies the small gap condition, because between any occurrence of $\sigma$ and the next there are at most $4$ other symbols, which is less that the allowed $n+2|A| - 1= 2+4 -1=5$ symbols.
-The inserted symbols apear in red:
+It satisfies the small gap condition, because between any occurrence of $\sigma$ and the next there are at most $4$ other symbols, which is less that the allowed because $n=2$, $|A|=2$ and $n+2|A| - 2=5$ symbols. \end{example}